 A neighbor Spectrum News spoke to says she does not believe these allegations.
 Others say they are concerned for the safety of their children.

-An OMH spokesman sent a statement Wednesday, saying:
+An OMH spokesman sent a statement on September 19 saying:

 "Upon learning of these shocking allegations, OMH immediately moved to terminate Mr. Allen.
 Protecting all people in the state of New York is our primary mission and OMH is prepared to assist law enforcement in any way possible as they continue their investigation."